Trump says Mar-a-Lago was "raided" by FBI

 Trump spoke over the weekend at the CPAC convention in Dallas, where he repeated the false claim that he won the 2020 election and said "now we may have to do it again," alluding to a 2024 run.
 He has been active in holding rallies for his endorsed candidates in the 2022 midterm primaries.

-At the end of the statement, Trump also called for donations to his "Save America" PAC.
+At the end of his statement Monday, Trump called for donations to his "Save America" PAC.

 for more features.